openedx/platform-plugin-aspects/docs/how-tos/load_test_tracking_pipeline.rst

 Running a test
 --------------

-**The test will create persistent data in your environment!
+**The test will create persistent data in your environment and may overwhelm your LMS!
 Do not run on production server!**

 #.
 Make sure you have an isolated test system that is configured in a way that you understand.
 The point of the test is to stress the system, so using shared infrastructure will skew the test results or potentially cause outages.